HASE-Group/hase_iii_models/cdc6600/README.md

 In the model, the right hand panel shown as part of each unit displays the **F<sub>i</sub>** designator of the register causing the third order conflict.

-#### Matrix Multiplication Program
+### Program 2 - Matrix Multiplication

-The matrix multiplication program contained in Version 2 of the HASE 6600 simulation model multiplies together a 4x3 matrix R and a 3x4 matrix S to produce a 3x3 matrix T, as shown in Figure 7.
+The matrix multiplication program in the HASE 6600 simulation model multiplies together a 4x3 matrix R and a 3x4 matrix S to produce a 3x3 matrix T, as shown in Figure 7.
 The first element of the first row of T is the scalar (dot) product of the first row of R and the first column of S, the second is the scalar product of the first row of R with the second column of S, *etc*.
 All three matrices are stored by row.

  ![Matrix Multiplication diagram](images/43mat_mult.gif)